 North America dominated the global demand and accounted for over 85% of total revenue in 2015.
 The U.S. and Canada together accounted for the lion’s share in the global hydraulic fracturing industry.
-Availability of key resources including technology, skilled manpower and government aid coupled with increasing E&P activities in unconventional reserves may be attributed to high market penetration in these regions.
+The availability of key resources including technology, skilled manpower and government aid coupled with increasing E&P activities in unconventional reserves may be attributed to high market penetration in these regions.

 Asia Pacific holds immense potential for the industry growth over the next few years.
 Availability of large technically recoverable shale and CMB reserves in China, Indonesia, and Australia along with large investments through FDI channels in the hydrocarbon sector in these nations is expected to create lucrative opportunities for the industry participants to explore the untapped potential in the unconventional hydrocarbon reserves in these regional markets.

 Hydraulic fracturing industry is expected to witness considerable growth in countries including Russia, Argentina, Poland, and Algeria over the forecast period on account of rising investigations for developing the large available unconventional hydrocarbon reserves.
 For instance, in January 2016, Gazprom Neft examined unconventional reserve located at Vyngayakhinskoye field and planned to undertake nine-stage hydraulic fracturing to secure natural flow of dry crude oil from the well.

-The global hydraulic fracturing market is moderately consolidated owing to the presence of large number key industry participants across the value chain.
-Major companies operating in the industry comprises multinational conglomerates including E&P companies, oilfield service corporations and individual equipment, proppants, and microseismic companies.
-The global market is dominated by oilfield service provider companies including Halliburton, Schlumberger, BJ Services and FTS International, which together accounted for over half of the global revenue in 2015.
+The global hydraulic fracturing market is moderately consolidated owing to the presence of a large number of key industry participants across the value chain.
+Major companies operating in the industry comprise multinational conglomerates including E&P companies, oilfield service corporations and individual equipment, proppants, and microseismic companies.
+The global market is dominated by oilfield service provider companies including Halliburton, Schlumberger, BJ Services, and FTS International, which together accounted for over half of the global revenue in 2015.

 Other participants having a significant stake in the industry include Weatherford International, United Oilfield Services, Cudd Energy Services, Calfrac Well Services, Trican Well Services Ltd, Tacrom Services S.R.L, Superior Well Services, Patterson UTI, ConocoPhilips and Franklin.
 In 2016, the Patterson UTI made a merger pact with Oklahoma's Seventy Seven Energy with 201 high specific rigs, enhancing the fracturing business growth.